As the memories of summer events and vacations begin to fade, now is a great time to prepare for the colder weather that’s right around the corner.

 14. CHECK EXTERIOR LIGHTING

-- Consider the addition of motion sensitive lights for your sidewalk, driveway and porches.
+- Consider adding motion-sensitive lights for your sidewalk, driveway, and porches.

 - It should go without saying, but we’ll mention it anyway: keep all areas free of tripping hazards.